vladak/shield/README.md

 }
 ```

-Even though different transport than WiFi can be selected, these are still mandatory.
+Even though radio transport can be used, the WiFi tunables are still mandatory.
 See the table below.

 To transfer the file to the microcontroller, the same method as in the Install section should be used.